Mcotsar/navigability-past/README.md

 This repository contains data and scripts used in the following paper published in JAS:

-**Clara Filet, C, Clement Laroche, C., Coto-Sarmiento, M., Bongers, T. (accepted February 2025):  As the water flows: a method for assessing river navigability in the past.
+**Clara Filet, C., Laroche, C., Coto-Sarmiento, M., Bongers, T. (accepted February 2025):  As the water flows: a method for assessing river navigability in the past.
 Journal of Archaeological Science.**

 # Requeriments